blinkletter/Chem4410/Lessons/Lesson_05.md

 ### Wednesday

 We will consider how structure affects acidity.
 The most obvious example is substituted benzoic acids.
+We will explore examples involving resonance stabilization, aromaticity and hybridization.

 #### Reading